piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 If the relaxation probability is equal to 3, the relaxation model of Zhang et al. {cite}`Zhang2012` is used.
 However, it is only implemented for nitrogen and not tested.
 It is not recommended for use.

+For simulations involving low temperatures relative to the characteristic rotational temperatures of the species, it is possible to activate a quantized treatment of rotational degrees of freedom with DSMC.
+This feature is enables with

+    Particles-DSMC-RotationalRelaxModel = 1

+This model requires the moments of inertia ($kgm^{2}$) for each species, which can be provided either through the unified species database or defined with

+    Part-Species1-MomentOfInertia = 7.198e-46

+for linear and spherical molecules since all moments of inertia are equal.
+For symmetric molecules one moment of inertia is different so two have to be defined with

+    Part-Species1-MomentOfInertia1 = 2.939e-47
+    Part-Species1-MomentOfInertia2 = 5.878e-47

+Moment of ineratia data can be retrieved from the [Nist database](https://cccbdb.nist.gov) {cite}`CCCBDB-web-page`.
+Please note that the quantized model has not yet been implemented for asymmetric top molecules.
+Additionally, it is not currently available for coupled simulations using BGK or Fokker-Planck models.

 ### Vibrational Relaxation

 Analogous to the rotational relaxation probability, the vibrational relaxation probability is implemented.
 This variable has to be